OpenSwitchNOS/openswitch-ops/docs/ping_cli.md

 #### Syntax
 `ping ( <IPv4-address> | <hostname> ) repetitions <number>`
 #### Description
-This command sets the number of packets to be sent to the destination address.The default value is 5.
+This command sets the number of packets to be sent to the destination address.
+The default value is 5.
 #### Authority
 Root user.
 #### Parameters